Why Invest in UK Property from Nigeria?

 The Nigerian property market has had a tough couple of years.
 After an excellent 2019, the pandemic caused a massive decrease in demand after job losses and salary cuts prevented many from renting better apartments or purchasing new homes.
 As a result, the market’s boom came to a halt.
 Whilst things are starting to stabilise once again, the interruption in momentum has seen ROI decrease significantly and left many Nigerian investors turning towards UK property.

-According to Savills, property prices in the UK are set to see a massive increase of 17.4% in the next five years, whilst rental growth is also set to hit an impressive 19.9%.
+According to JLL, property prices in the UK are set to see an increase of 8.9% in the next five years, whilst rental growth is also set to hit an extremely impressive 15.9%.
 This forecast, paired with ever-increasing tenant demand across the country, makes UK property one of the best investment opportunities around.

 Investing in UK property from Nigeria is an excellent way to diversify your investment portfolio with one of the most consistent and lucrative forms of investment across the world – and we’re here to talk you through everything you need to know about the process.